pavankalisetti009/gitlab/doc/administration/raketasks/tokens/index.md

    ::EndTabs

 This task analyzes all the access tokens and groups them by expiration date.
-The left column shows the expiration date, and the right shows how many tokens have that expiration date.
+The left column shows the expiration date, and the right column shows how many tokens have that expiration date.
 Example output:

 ```plaintext